SonarSoftwareInc/customer_portal/README.md

 ## Commands you can use after setup

-From the `customer_portal` directory, you can execute `docker-compose exec app "cmd"` to access the docker container that the portal is running in.
+From the `customer_portal` directory, you can execute `sudo docker-compose exec app /bin/bash` to access the docker container that the portal is running in.
 After doing this, you can execute the commands below.

-* `php /var/www/html/artisan sonar:settingskey` will generate a new key for the `/settings` page if you forget the one you had.
+* `php artisan sonar:settingskey` will generate a new key for the `/settings` page if you forget the one you had.
-* `php /var/www/html/artisan sonar:test:smtp {email}` will test your email configuration.
+* `php artisan sonar:test:smtp {email}` will test your email configuration.
 Replace `{email}` with your email address, and the portal will attempt to send you a test email.
-* `php /var/www/html/artisan sonar:test:paypal` will test your PayPal configuration, if it is enabled.
+* `php artisan sonar:test:paypal` will test your PayPal configuration, if it is enabled.

 ## Upgrading